DailunCheng/EcommerceTracing/zipkinTracing/README.md

 2. The second approach is to add [brave-instrumentation-spring-rabbit](https://github.com/DailunCheng/shipping) manually.
 But I have trouble importing method SpringRabbitTracing from the original spring rabbit repo.

 2. Two examples here about how to instrument the shipping/Queue-master to pass trace through rabbitmq.
-[Sleuth One](https://github.com/openzipkin/sleuth-webmvc-example/compare/add-rabbit-tracing) [The brave one](https://github.com/openzipkin/brave/tree/b3e52c15aef4b34f5e672b119adb22203242d604/instrumentation/spring-rabbit)
+[The sleuth One](https://github.com/openzipkin/sleuth-webmvc-example/compare/add-rabbit-tracing) [The brave one](https://github.com/openzipkin/brave/tree/b3e52c15aef4b34f5e672b119adb22203242d604/instrumentation/spring-rabbit)

+### "query_latency" latency extraction code and its test file

+1. The "query_latency" python code can extract average container level latency or front-end subsequent functionality latency.
+The code use 'kind' and 'serviceName' field to located the target time duration.
+For the time duration terminology, please read [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth)

+2. The main function has examples about how to use the extraction code.
+To call queryLatency, you need to specify hostIP, name, lookback time amount and whether this name is a container or a front-end functionality.

+3. This extraction code has test in test.py.
+It will read the real example response from Zipkin API in JSON format in /sampleLogs and check if output is expected.
+If you have trouble understanding the structure/meaning of the Zipkin response, the /sampleLogs has screenshots of how Zipkin visualize the traces of the log files.
+You can compare the screenshot with the JSON response using the [online JSON visualizer](https://jsoneditoronline.org/)

+4. To explore functionality of Zipkin API, please check [Zipkin API](https://zipkin.io/zipkin-api/)